python/peps/docs/rendering_system.rst

 3.4.4 ``PEPContents`` transform
 *******************************

-The automatic table of contents (TOC) is inserted in this transform in a two part process.
+The automatic table of contents (TOC) is inserted in this transform in a two-part process.

-Firstly the transform inserts a placeholder for the TOC and a horizontal rule after the document title and PEP headers.
+First, the transform inserts a placeholder for the TOC and a horizontal rule after the document title and PEP headers.
-Secondly, a callback transform recursively walks the document to create the TOC, starting from after the placeholder node.
+A callback transform then recursively walks the document to create the TOC, starting from after the placeholder node.
-Whilst walking the document all reference nodes in the titles are removed, and titles are given a self-link.
+Whilst walking the document, all reference nodes in the titles are removed, and titles are given a self-link.

 3.4.5 ``PEPFooter`` transform
 *****************************

-This firstly builds a map of file modification times from a single git call, as a speed-up.
-This will return incorrect results on a shallow check-out of the repository, as is the default on continuous integration systems.
+This first builds a map of file modification times from a single git call, as a speed-up.
+This will return incorrect results on a shallow checkout of the repository, as is the default on continuous integration systems.

 We then attempt to remove any empty references sections, and append metadata in